norbusan/rspamd-debian/doc/markdown/modules/rbl.md

 Use this RBL to test parameters sent for HELO/EHLO at SMTP time.

+- default_emails (false)

+Use this RBL to test email addresses in form [localpart].[domainpart].[rbl] or if set to "domain_only" uses [domainpart].[rbl].

 - default_unknown (false)

 If set to false, do not yield a result unless the response received from the RBL is defined in its related returncodes {} subsection, else return the default symbol for the RBL.

+- default_exclude_users (false)

+If set to true, do not use this RBL if the message sender is authenticated.

+- default_exclude_private_ips (true)

+If true & private_ips is set appropriately, do not use the RBL if the sending host address is in the private IP list & do not check received headers baring these addresses.

+- default_exclude_local (true)

+If true & local_exclude_ip_map has been set - do not use the RBL if the sending host address is in the local IP list & do not check received headers baring these addresses.

+Other parameters which can be set here are:

+- local_exclude_ip_map

+Can be set to a URL of a list of IPv4/IPv6 addresses & subnets not to be processed by from/received RBL checks.

+- private_ips

+Should be set to a space/comma/semicolon-delimited list of addresses & subnets to be considered private by exclude_private_ips checks.

 RBL-specific subsection is structured as follows: